No win, no fee injury claims - is there a catch?

 Some companies earn referral fees from selling ATE insurance.
 Both of these factors can inflate the cost of the ATE insurance premium but have no bearing on the level of cover provided.

 The level of ATE cover can differ significantly

-At the time of writing the cover offered for identical accident claims varied from £25,000 to £100,000, with the cheapest policy offering the highest level of cover.
-This is because of the success rate of companies able to access those policies.
+At the time of writing the cover offered by different solicitors for identical claims varied from £25,000 to £100,000, The cheapest policy actually offered the highest level of cover!
+This is because of the differing track records of the solicitors able to access those policies.

 Unreasonable solicitors costs

 Solicitors can reasonably expect to be paid for the work they do.
-However, some conditional fee agreements contain complicated remuneration mechanisms in the small print that can surprise the unwary.
+However, some CFAs contain complicated remuneration mechanisms in the small print, which can surprise the unwary.